telerik/maui-docs/controls/collectionview/header-footer.md

 # .NET MAUI CollectionView Header and Footer

-The .NET MAUI CollectionView provides the option to add `HeaderTemplate` and `FooterTemplate`, which will allow you to position content of your choice above and below the list with the items.
+The .NET MAUI CollectionView provides the option to add `HeaderTemplate` and `FooterTemplate`, which allow you to position content of your choice above and below the list with the items.
 Both header and footer templates are scrolled along with the CollectionView items.

-* `HeaderTemplate`(`DataTemplate`)&mdash;Defines the Header of the CollectionView before all items.
+* `HeaderTemplate`(`DataTemplate`)&mdash;Defines the header of the CollectionView, rendered before all other items.
-* `FooterTemplate`(`DataTemplate`)&mdash;Defines the Footer of the CollectionView after all items.
+* `FooterTemplate`(`DataTemplate`)&mdash;Defines the footer of the CollectionView, rendered after all other items.

-The following example shows how to add a Header and a Footer to the CollectionView control.
+The following example shows how to add a header and a footer to the CollectionView control.

-**1.** Add the CollectionView instance with the `HeaderTemplate` and `FooterTemplate` applied:
+**1.** Add the `CollectionView` instance with the `HeaderTemplate` and `FooterTemplate` applied:

 <snippet id='collectionview-header-footer'/>

-**2.** Add a sample `ViewModel` class with a list of `DataModel` objects which is used as a BindingContext of the CollectionView:
+**2.** Add a sample `ViewModel` class with a list of `DataModel` objects which is used as a `BindingContext` of the `CollectionView`:

 <snippet id='collectionview-viewmodel'/>